hyphanet/website/content/pages/download.md

 **The installer currently has some problems.
 If it fails, use the GNU/Linux installer below.**

-[Download Freenet for macOS][url_mac_installer]{: .download-button}
+[Download Hyphanet for macOS][url_mac_installer]{: .download-button}

-It will automatically install Freenet and other required components for you.
+It will automatically install Hyphanet and other required components for you.
-When done, your default browser will automatically open up to Freenet's web-based user interface.
+When done, your default browser will automatically open up to Hyphanet's web-based user interface.

 ![]({static}/assets/img/mactray/osx_installer_step2_transparent.png)

-Freenet requires macOS 10.8 or later.
+Hyphanet requires macOS 10.8 or later.

 -->